jameshlms/jameshlms/README.md

 __Tools:__
 - GitHub (Managing repositories, pushing to remotes, collaboration)
 - Git (bBranching, local version controll)

+## 💡 Personal Bits

+I like being surrounded by people whether they're friends, classmates, or coworkers.
+I prioritize warmth in my interactions while fitting the environment like professional settings or friendly group work.
+I find fulfillment in being helpful to others and being an individual that can be sought to for assistance.
+I do my best to address help in ways that feel genuine and productive.

+I have a handful of interests like...
+- Coffee making with my Bialetti Moka Pot, still working on my latte art skills though!
+- Watching various genres of movies and reading comic books (especially Batman ones)
+- Cooking for myself and friends and trying recipes and food from places with unique and differing palettes and history to those of cultures I'm familiar with.

 ## Contact Info ☎️
 Refer to my LinkedIn!